 may re-charter if sufficiently pressing new work is identified.

-public key distribution in DNS issues and so will generally not adopt
+for all PKI in DNS issues and so will generally not adopt new

 The DANE working group has developed a framework for securely

 retrieving keying information from the DNS [RFC6698].
 This